Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Collateral optimization

 In Section \ref{sec:knapsack}, our main objective was to identify the most suitable formulations of the \KP~as a QUBO.
 However, for smaller-scale problems, MILP solvers are generally expected to perform better than heuristic, hybrid, and near-term quantum solvers.
 Therefore, in this section, we first formulate the Collateral Optimization problem \CO~as a MILP and subsequently re-formulate it as a QUBO, similar to the approach taken in Section \ref{sec:knapsack}.

 The objective is to conduct several small-scale problems utilizing hybrid solvers with the purpose of algorithmic reformulation of the problem and its implementation.
 The ultimate goal is not to demonstrate the potential of hybrid or quantum alternatives for combinatorial optimization, but rather to establish an automated approach to solving the problem once hardware capabilities become more advanced.
+In Table \ref{tab:TableofDefinitions} we describe the most common financial terms used in the context of \CO, while Table \ref{tab:TableOfNotation} summarises the mathematical notation that will be utilized in the following.